The seasons Turn, turn, turn

 Fall & Winter HAIR

-Be sure to use Conditioner (esp. some extra for the tips of your hair ladies)
+Be sure to use Conditioner (esp. some extra for the tips of your hair ladies) using hair oil is HIGHLY recommended.

 before the season really changes (please read in full)